duckduckgo/privacy-dashboard/CONTRIBUTING.md

 ## Bug fixes

 Most bug fixes are handled internally, but we will except pull requests for bug fixes if you first:
-1. Create an issue describing the bug. see [Reporting bugs](CONTRIBUTING.md#reporting-bugs)
+1. Create an issue describing the bug.
+See [Reporting bugs](CONTRIBUTING.md#reporting-bugs).
 2. Get approval from DDG staff before working on it.
 Since most bug fixes and feature development are handled internally, we want to make sure that your work doesn't conflict with any current projects.
 3. I confirm that this contribution is made under an Apache 2.0 license and that I have the authority necessary to make this contribution on behalf of its copyright owner.